polar-app/polar-app/_posts/2019-03-07-polar-usability-milestone.md

             - Repair Repository
             - Check for Update

-- Support for area highlights on the sidebar now and storing them in the datastore as binary screenshots.
+- Highlight 'mode' to create highlights automatically when the text is selected.
+  The model should be popup by default and 'by selection when the user picks the dropdown

 - Search + filtering of of the annotations view with a filter bar like we have in the documents view.

 - Display comments on annotations in the annotation view like they are in the sidebar.

-- Automatic resume of position from last time document was opened: https://github.com/burtonator/polar-bookshelf/issues/673

-- Annotation bar changes to highlighting text: https://github.com/burtonator/polar-bookshelf/issues/651

 - Delete annotations from annotation view: https://github.com/burtonator/polar-bookshelf/issues/645

-- (done) Missing padding in the comment box confusing to users:  https://github.com/burtonator/polar-bookshelf/issues/662

 - Slow loading PDF: https://github.com/burtonator/polar-bookshelf/issues/661